s0912758806p/annotator/README.md

 ### 3. Annotate Images

-**🎉 New Feature**: Images are automatically annotated with a default rectangle upon upload!
+**🎉 Updated Feature**: Images are automatically annotated with a default circle upon upload!

-#### Automatic Default Annotation
+#### Automatic Default Circle Annotation (NEW! ⭕)
-- Upon image upload, a **default rectangular annotation** is automatically created
+- Upon image upload, a **default circular annotation** is automatically created
-- The rectangle covers the center area of the image (70% of image size)
+- The circle is centered on the image with a radius proportional to the image size
+- Smooth circle shape with 16 control points
 - No need to click "Start Annotation" - ready to edit immediately!

 #### Adjust Annotation